colbypalmer/cp-project-template/README.md

 10. Run Grunt by running `grunt` from the main project folder (same directory as Gruntfile.js).

+11. Build all the initial static media by then running `grunt buildall`.

-11. In another shell, cd to your project directory/< YOUR PROJECT NAME >/ and enter:
+12. In another shell, cd to your project directory/< YOUR PROJECT NAME >/ and enter:
 ```
 python manage.py migrate
 python manage.py runserver